-John Dempsey Parker works to support and cultivate resilient and creative community leaders, change-makers, activists, and entrepreneurs.
+John Dempsey Parker works to support and cultivate resilient and creative community leaders, faith communities, and social entrepreneurs.

-John engages leaders, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas, projects, and partnerships.
-For over twenty-five years, he’s nurtured collaborative, culturally appropriate, and responsible leadership to strengthen local, statewide, regional, and national organizing, collaborations, and initiatives.
+John engages leaders, activists, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas, projects, and partnerships.
+For over twenty-five years, he’s nurtured collaborative, culturally appropriate, and responsible leadership to strengthen local, statewide, regional, and national initiatives.

 John’s areas of focus include strengthening skills, strategies, resources, and partnerships around:

 - collaborative and cooperative leadership and group work

 - spiritual activism and contemplative organizing for restorative justice, watershed discipleship, and cultural healing

 - sustainable, community-based and rooted development for cultural survival, integrity, and resilience, including community self-reliance and self-determination

 - watershed and bioregional stewardship and re-inhabitation, wilderness preservation, and a thriving wild Creation

 John also supports others in their vocational development – helping them discern how to share their time, talents, gifts, relationships, and resources with others.